sauliusGTO3000/Library_Deployment/README.md

 Simple Symfony based Library

-A simple web page for image uploading.
-Project is temporarily deployed on https://www.sauliusgto3000.lt until 9/19/2018
+roject is temporarily deployed on https://www.sauliusgto3000.lt

 ***Project was created using:***
   - Symfony 3.4.15 without Flex